Campaign 139: Phase one: the campaign begins

 Faced with these reverses, Vang Pao recalled Bataillon Volontaire 26 (BV 26) from its far northern outpost in Xam Neua, Houaphanh Province.
-Manning newly supplied 155mm howitzers, and reinforced by PT-76 amphibious tanks captured from the communists, BV 26 retook Xieng Khouangville on 27 November 1969.
+Manning newly supplied 155 mm howitzers, and reinforced by PT-76 amphibious tanks captured from the communists, BV 26 retook Xieng Khouangville on 27 November 1969.
 While ordering this resistance, Vang Pao also stealthily contacted the Pathet Lao because he was anxious to preserve the Hmong people.
 He proposed that the communists grant autonomy to Xieng Khouang Province as a Hmong polity; in turn, the Hmong guerrillas would withdraw from the war.
 As an alternative move to preserve the Hmong, he also harbored the idea that the Hmong might withdraw to Sainyabuli Province near the Thai/Lao border.

 Meanwhile, to the north of them, the communists probed Phou Nok Kok and Phou Pheung.
 The latter position was defended by a mix of Auto Defense Choc (ADC) militia and Bataillon Volontaire 21 (BV 21), but had been weakened by the departure of BI 12.
 A battalion from the PAVN 141st Regiment cleared the Royalist garrison from the stronghold on 29 November; the monarchists retreated southward.

 Also in late November, the Royalist battalion on Phou Nok Kok was relieved by a fresh unit.
 On 2 December, Dac Cong sappers bombarded the position with about 300 rounds of mortar fire, followed by a night assault using improvised Bangalore torpedoes.
 As the Royalists began to retreat at dawn, CIA case agent Wilbur "Will" Green, call sign "Black Lion", began calling in close air support, including 2,000 pound bombs.
 The strikes drove the communist sappers off the mountaintop.

 A lull in communist activity followed, during which a melange of Royalist units launched a counterattack on 4 December.
-Hmong guerrillas manned PT-76 tanks captured from the communists, as well as 155mm howitzers.
+Hmong guerrillas manned PT-76 tanks captured from the communists, as well as 155 mm howitzers.
 They supported Bataillon Infanterie 19 (BI 19), as well as BV 21 and ADC militia.
 After recapturing Phou Pheung, they continued eastward to seize the Routes 71 and 74 junction.

 By 12 December 1969, the guerrillas' CIA supporters realized that another PAVN drive was likely.
 They devised a plan for a strategic withdrawal in five phases in the face of overwhelming communist forces.
 However, guerrilla general Vang Pao turned down the withdrawal plan; he wanted to hold the Plain of Jars his forces had captured.
 He did pull in the ADC militia and their dependents from the last advanced guerrilla outpost at Houei Tong Ko near the Pathet Lao headquarters at Xam Neua.